 On April 1, 2016, Katie Abrahamson-Henderson was announced as UCF's head women's basketball coach.

 On Feb.
-14, Abrahamson-Henderson led her team to a 66-62 win over then-No. 22 USF.
-Not only did her squad collect all six points in the War on I4 rivalry series, it also picked up the program's first-ever win over a ranked opponent in the Division I era.
+14, 2017, Abrahamson-Henderson led her team to a 66-62 win over then-No. 22 USF.
+Not only did her squad collect all six points in the War on I-4 rivalry series, it also picked up the program's first-ever win over a ranked opponent in the Division I era.

-Under her guidance, a pair of Knights - Aliyah Gregory and Zykira Lewis - earned all-conference accolades.
-Having two Knights recognized on The American postseason teams was not the only program first; Gregory became the first Knight to earn First Team honors in The American.
+Under her guidance, six Knights - Aliyah Gregory, Masseny Kaba, Zykira Lewis, Zakiya Saunders and Kay Kay Wright - have each earned all-conference accolades, while Kayla Thigpen became the first Knight to earn an individual honor, being tabbed as the Sixth Player of the Year in 2018-19.
+Two Knights recognized have been recognized on The American postseason teams in each of the last three seasons.
+Gregory became the first Knight to earn First Team honors in The American.

 Abrahamson-Henderson came to UCF after six seasons at Albany, where she led the Great Danes to a combined nine America East Conference tournament and regular season titles.
 Her Albany teams recorded five 20-win seasons en route to five-straight NCAA Tournament appearances, including the program’s first bid in 2011 and its first NCAA Tournament victory in 2016.